SauravMukherjee44/Aec-Library-Website/README.md

 ### Create a new branch for a feature or bugfix

-Usually, all repositories have a main branch that is regarded to be stable, and any new features should be developed on a separate branch before being merged into the main branch.
+Usually, all repositories have the main branch that is regarded to be stable, and any new features should be developed on a separate branch before being merged into the main branch.
 As a result, we should establish a new branch for our feature or bugfix and go to work on the issue.

 `$ git checkout -b <feature-branch>`
-This will create a new branch out of master branch.
+This will create a new branch out of the master branch.
 Now start working on the problem and commit your changes.

 `$ git add --all`
 `$ git commit -m "<commit message>"`
 The first command adds all the files or you can add specific files by removing -a and adding the file names.
-The second command gives a message to your changes so you can know in future what changes this commit makes.
-If you are solving an issue on original repository, you should add the issue number like #35 to your commit message.
+The second command gives a message to your changes so you can know in the future what changes this commit makes.
+If you are solving an issue on the original repository, you should add the issue number like #35 to your commit message.
 This will show the reference to commits in the issue.

 <br />